Welcome to the

 How can I get involved?

-The SCNA Board is in need of a Neighborhood Leadership Alliance representative, Secretary and General Board Members.
+The SCNA Board is in need of General Board Members and a Secretary.

 If you are interested in joining the board in this capacity, please let us know.